CGAGraphics/CGA/README.md

 All Files in .PY repository are avalible to be edited with permision from CGA

 Calc++ is undergoing it's fourth revision in Apr feel free to contact me with more things for it to do

 	  All AD files Are Required for cirten Functions to work

-  All the .py files are witen in Python 3.11 most older versions will be 				incompatable
+  All the .py files are witen in Python 3.11 most older versions will beincompatable